-The first of class, the Seawolf (SSN21), was ordered from the Electric Boat Division of General Dynamics, Connecticut, in January 1989 and commissioned in July 1997.
+The first of class, the Seawolf (SSN21), was ordered from the Electric Boat Division of General Dynamics, Connecticut, US, in January 1989 and commissioned in July 1997.
 Connecticut (SSN22) was commissioned in December 1998.
-The third, Jimmy Carter (SSN 23), is to be modified to improve payload carrying and underwater manoeuvrability.
-The alterations to the design will include modifications to the ballast control, mission management spaces and the creation of a flexible ocean interface known as a ‘wasp waist’, which will enable the deployment and recovery of payloads without the use of torpedo tubes.
+The third, Jimmy Carter (SSN 23), was launched in June 2004 and commissioned in February 2005.

+The third ship was modified to improve payload carrying and underwater manoeuvrability.
+The alterations to the design included modifications to the ballast control, mission management spaces and the creation of a flexible ocean interface known as a ‘wasp waist’, which enable the deployment and recovery of payloads without the use of torpedo tubes.

 The Seawolf was a product of the Cold War, conceived to maintain the USA’s acoustic advantage over Soviet submarines.
-With the end of the Cold War and the change of emphasis to littoral operations, the cost of the Seawolf submarines was judged prohibitive and the programme was curtailed in favour of the smaller and cheaper Virginia Class New Attack submarines.
+With the end of the Cold War and the change of emphasis to littoral operations, the cost of the Seawolf submarines was judged prohibitive and the programme was curtailed in favour of the smaller and cheaper Virginia class New Attack submarines.

-Like the improved Los Angeles Class, the Seawolf does not have any external weapons.
+Similarly to the improved Los Angeles Class, the Seawolf does not have any external weapons.
 The submarine is armed with both the land-attack and anti-ship version of the Tomahawk missile from Raytheon.
 The land-attack Tomahawk has a range of 2,500km.

 The first underwater launch of the new Raytheon Tactical Tomahawk block IV missile took place in November 2002.
 Block IV includes a two-way satellite link that allows reprogramming of the missile in flight and transmission of battle damage indication (BDI) imagery.
 The missile entered service with USN surface ships in September 2004.